y9c/pseudoU-BIDseq/docs/Step-by-step-instruction.md

 _Read the [documentation](https://y9c.github.io/pseudoU-BIDseq/Advanced-Customization.html) on how to customize._

-## Customized settings in command line
+## Customized settings in the command line

 - Customized configure file with `-c` argument. (default: `data.yaml`)
 - Customized number of jobs/cores in parallel `-j` argument. (default: `48`)